buildingblocs/2019/partners/index.md

 		<img src="{{ site.baseurl }}/assets/img/partner/thegirlcode.png " title="TheGirlCode" />
 	</a>
 </section>
-The Girl Code aims to inspire young girls to learn programming to bridge the gender gap in the technology sector, it will cooperate with BuildingBloCS and conduct workshops.
+The Girl Code aims to inspire young girls to learn programming to bridge the gender gap in the technology sector.
+It collaborates with BuildingBloCS to conduct introductory Python programming workshops for female students.

 <section class="organisers">
 	<a href="https://classdo.com/en/">